manuel-delaiglesia/manuel-delaiglesia/README.md

 🛠️ Other technologies and languages known: React / React-Native / Vue / ExpressJS / NodeJS / Java / Javascript / Typescript / PHP / C / C++ / CSharp ...

-☕ Previous work (with 4+ years of full-time experience, 16 years in total including software development for AI research) in Javascript-related technologies, mostly front-end.
+☕ Previous work in Javascript-related technologies, with 4+ years of full-time experience mostly front-end, and 16 years in total including software development for AI research, developing knowledge engineering and graph related algorithms.

 🔎 Experience for 1 year full-time in software Quality Assurance as an ISTQB® certified specialist.